We are a leading sustainable college

 • Having an on-going “Switch it off” campaign to encourage staff and students to turn off appliances when not in use.

 Harrow College participates in a scheme with WaterAid to donate a percentage of any savings on the College's water bills.
-In 2015 we were able to help bring clean and safe water supplies to over 4,600 people in rural Nepal.
+In 2016 we were able to help bring clean and safe water supplies to over 85,570 people in Zambia.
 To read the complete report, please click here.

 Environment Awareness Week

-Previously called Sustainability Week, we now hold an Environment Awareness Week in March each year, which includes information stalls and activities on water, waste and refuse and recycling, bee-keeping, biodiversity, upcycling, solar power, Fair Trade and food packaging to name a few.
+Previously called Sustainability Week, we now hold an Environment Awareness Week in March each year, which includes information stalls and activities on water, waste and refuse and recycling, bee-keeping, biodiversity, upcycling, solar power, electrical appliance recycling, and Fair Trade to name a few.
 The local Green Party also attended.
-At the 2016 event our science students presented on their recent trip to Iceland and on individual carbon footprints, did a quiz on fruit miles and we also had the ever popular 'smoothie bike.'
-We would like to see more students involved in the future.
+At the 2017 event our Student Union representatives prepared and encouraged other students and staff to complete a questionnaire about how they travel to the college, many students produced environmental posters for the exhibition, a Padlet wall for people to record their sustainability tips was produced and recorded and we also had an electric car to demonstrate the future of motoring.
+We will encourage increased student participation in this event each year.

 Green Travel Day